Notice to Playing Members

-- From 26 October 2020 onwards, the courts show as 75 minutes.
-This is made up of a 45 minutes playing period plus 30 minutes to clean touch points and allow the court to air for at least 20 minutes before the court can be used again (in accordance with England Squash guidelines).
-Players must leave the court 20 minutes before the next playing period is due to start.
+- Courts show as 75 minutes.
+This is made up of a 45 minuted playing period, plus 30 minutes to clean touch points and allow the court to air for at least 20 minutes before the court can be used again.

 - No guest is permitted to play more than three times during a playing season and at all times must be accompanied by the introducing member.

 - When playing a guest, members MUST: